 Do you get the point?
 A lot of you are sitting around trying to figure out an answer to a question that doesn’t make any sense for you.
 Stevenson wasn’t going to “make all this money” because he is not suited to work within the corporate legal environment, whether as a suit in a conglomerate or in a boutique law firm.
 And he’s not suited because his language of achievement is fundamentally different than that of the those environments.

 Work comes in many domains and the tangible products is the simplest one.
-Byron speaks about systemic social problems and their solutions.
+I have a client who speaks about systemic social problems and their solutions.
+This is his natural language of work, his natural thinking about what is real work.
 This is not the language of achievement within tangible products, or even discipline-based firms such as software development.
 It’s a language for building society, for talking about how we shall live.

-Another associate of mine, “Wim”, can’t succeed in even Chicago’s legal landscape but he has been shortlisted twice for jobs at The Hague, and is a regular consultant to them.
+An associate of mine can’t succeed in even Chicago’s legal landscape, but he has been shortlisted twice for jobs at international judiciary bodies and is a regular consultant to them.
 He cannot succeed at the “simple” legal world of corporations but can succeed at the level of nations.
 Why?
 Not because he’s so much higher Capability than his friends in Chicago but because he speaks a fundamentally different language of achievement.

 “Do I speak the same language as the people who are succeeding in the field?”

 Because, it turns out, you’re the killer app.